sendbee/sendbee-python-api-client/README.md

 ```

-### <a href='toggle-bot-for-conversation-with-contact-on-off'>Toggle bot for conversation with contact on off</a>
+### <a href='toggle-bot-for-conversation-with-contact-on-off'>Managing chatbot (automated responses) status settings</a>

+Managing chatbot (automated responses) status settings
-Every contact is linked with conversation with an agent.
+Every contact is linked to a conversation with an agent.
-Conversation could be handled by an agent or a bot (automation).
+Conversation could be handled by an agent or a chatbot (automated responses).
-Every time a message has been sent to a contact by an agent or using the API, the bot is automatically turned off for that conversation.
+Every time a message has been sent to a contact by an agent or using the API, the chatbot will automatically be turned off for that conversation.
-But there is always a use case when you need to turn it on or off manually.
+Use the example below to change the chatbot status based on your use case.

 ```python
 api.bot_on(contact_id='...')